Two members of Lebanese security forces killed in armed clashes | Law-Order

 Two members of the Lebanese Security Forces were killed in an exchange of gunfire with militants in the north of the country late on Saturday, the army said.

-They were killed when militants opened fire on an army checkpoint in the northwest area of Araman, the army said in a statement.
+They were killed when militants opened fire on an army checkpoint in the northwest area of Araman, the army said on Sunday.
 One militant was killed, while several fled.
-In a separate incident, Lebanese security forces killed at least six militants during a heavy exchange of fire with an armed group in northeast Lebanon, close to the Syrian border, security sources said.
+In a separate incident on Saturday, Lebanese security forces killed at least six militants during a heavy exchange of fire with an armed group in northeast Lebanon, close to the Syrian border, security sources said.

 - READ MORE ON: